oceanum-io/netcdf4-wasm/docs/index.md

 ## Overview

-netcdf4-wasm brings the power of NetCDF4 to web browsers and Node.js environments through WebAssembly.
-This library provides a complete implementation of NetCDF4 functionality with a familiar JavaScript/TypeScript API that closely follows the netcdf4-python conventions.
+This library provides a complete implementation of NetCDF4 functionality with a familiar JavaScript/TypeScript API inspired by the netcdf4-python library.

 ### Key Features